Keyboard shortcuts

 Uninstall hooks

 Uninstall hooks (event = "uninstall") run at unmeld, in the source’s clone, before the clone is removed.
-They use the same safety-prompt model as install hooks: required hooks prompt run / skip / abort-the-unmeld; optional hooks prompt run / skip; a non-TTY unmeld skips them and notes it. unmeld --uninstall-hook <cmd> supplies or overrides the source’s declared uninstall hooks. unmeld --dangerously-skip-install-hook-check runs them unattended (the flag name is reused deliberately).
+They use the same safety-prompt model as install hooks: required hooks prompt run / skip / abort-the-unmeld; optional hooks prompt run / skip; a non-TTY unmeld skips them and notes it. unmeld --uninstall-hook <cmd> supplies or overrides the source’s declared uninstall hooks. unmeld --dangerously-skip-hook-check runs them unattended (--dangerously-skip-install-hook-check, the original spelling, is kept as a hidden alias).
 A required uninstall hook that fails or is aborted leaves the source melded.

 Visibility